Sales quotes offer inspiration and insights into what sales is all about.

 First, this means you make sure the product you’re selling is worth the money.

-If you’re the creator of the product, build something that delivers 10x the value of what you charge.
+If you’re the creator of the product, build something that delivers 10x the value of what you charge (more on that below).
 This will make both parties feel like it’s a fair exchange.

 If you’re a salesperson, choose a company with products that provide the same level of value.

-Here’s a tactic some sales managers use to get their salespeople fired up and confident.
-They make them review testimonials of successful customers before they hop on their calls for the day.
+Request InterviewSome sales managers make their sales people review testimonials of successful customers before they hop on their calls for the day.
+Sales increase because they have more conviction.

 Even if you have to use persuasive techniques to get people to buy, first and foremost always be looking to serve and help them above all else.